Evolutionary and developmental biology

 Vertebrates are covered with an array of skin-derived appendages such as hair, feathers, nails, glands, or scales.
 Strikingly, most of these structures have similar embryological origins despite the diversity observed in adult form.
 What remains unclear are the specific evolutionary steps that underlie the diversification of these dermal appendages.

 2. The evolution and development bases of reptilian scale diversity.

 Reptilian scales are presumably the structure that other skin appendages are evolutionarily derived from, but little is known about the development of scales in squamates, lizards or snakes.
 We would like to know more about the development of different scale types.
 More specifically, we would like to know how specialized adhesive scales on the toes of Anolis lizards were derived from the more typical plantar scales observed among other iguanid species.
 This project involves a variety of newly developed techniques such as ex ovo embryonic culturing and live imaging.

 3. The evolution and development bases of mammalian plantar

 Take a look at the paws of a dog or cat and you will see enlarged, heavily keratinized pads that make contact with the ground while the animal is walking.
 These are common throughout many mammals.
 Even humans have these pads during the early embryonic formation of the digits during the 10th through 14th week of development.
-Despite several human conditions where skin fails to properly form on the pad forming regions, little is known about proper pad development.
+Despite several human conditions where skin fails to properly form on the pad-forming regions, little is known about proper pad development.
 We are developing the use of transgenic mice as model systems for normal pad development.
-These results will be used to inform human conditions and to create a better understand the diversity of pad size, shape, and number among mammals.).
+These results will be used to inform human conditions and to create a better understanding of the diversity of pad size, shape, and number among mammals.).